fabmax/fabmax.github.io/docs/shading.md

 {: .note }
 Most shaders work with linear color space, while common color constants usually assume sRGB color space.
-Mismatching color spaces can result in awkward looking colors (usually either very dull or oversaturated).
-Use `Color.toLinear()` / `Color.toSrgb()` in such a case.
+Mismatching color spaces can result in awkward looking colors (usually either very dull or dark and oversaturated).
+Use `Color.toLinear()` /
+`Color.toSrgb()` in such a case.

 It is also possible to combine multiple color sources using various blend modes: